christabella/cl-scraper/README.md

 Will have to set up automation or at least some sort of persistence, with entry point `app.js`, at some point... :weary:

+### TO-DO
+* Probably a smarter idea to scrape by **search/jjj?employment_type=**, and then get the category from either the page itself, or extracting from the URL to the details page.
+That way, we can get a whole extra dimension to the data -- employment type!

 ### Resources
 [HOW TO PREVENT GETTING BLACKLISTED WHILE SCRAPING](https://learn.scrapehero.com/how-to-prevent-getting-blacklisted-while-scraping/)